-In theory, the community tourism system is brilliant for the islanders.
+In theory, the community tourism system is brilliant for the Islanders.
 I give enormous credit to the founders of this system, which is nearly 35 years old.
 Rather than build hotels on Taquile and Amantani, they established a rotating system of family homestays.
-This creates a much more fair system, and distributes tourism profits to many instead of few.
-And, it offers travelers an opportunity to get a peak into the lives and cultures of the islanders.
+This creates a much more fair system and distributes tourism profits to many instead of few.
+And, it offers travelers an opportunity to get a peek into the lives and cultures of the Islanders.
 For years, the community tourism project on Lake Titicaca was a role model success story.
 But recently, the project has become a victim of its own success.

 Upon arriving in Puno, I already knew there were some issues surrounding the community visits on Amantani and Taquile.
 The guidebooks are quick to point out some of the flaws of the system – primarily the unregulated tour agencies who are famous for undercutting the host families to offer travelers the lowest price.
 Some of the worst offenders are known to pay families little more than the price of the food served during your visit.
 Fortunately, savvy travelers can easily sidestep the agencies and travel to the islands independently, and by doing so, ensure that families are paid a fair price by handing the money directly to their hosts.

-My interaction with the host family was enjoyable in some respects, and just plain awkward in others.
+My interaction with the host family was enjoyable in some respects and just plain awkward in others.
 The host father, Alquino, was incredibly friendly and welcoming, and I learned a lot from our conversations.
 His wife, Gladys, started off friendly when she picked us up from the port, but when we politely declined to buy her textiles and crafts, she ceased to talk to us for the rest of our visit.
 In thinking over this situation, I realized that this woman has one chance per month to sell her hats, sweaters, tablecloths, etc, and when we said “no”, she's out of luck until next month.
 The problem, however, is that she was expecting to sell things to her visitors, and that's not right.
-The only expectation she should have is that I am paying my fair rate for room and board (in fact, a much better rate than many of her neighbors thanks to my efforts to cut out the middle man).
-Making your guests feel awkward and guilty for not buying your crafts is similar to begging kids making you feel bad when you don't give them handouts – both a result of too much tourism.
+The only expectation she should have is that I am paying my fair rate for room and board (in fact, a much better rate than many of her

 Finally, the vast majority of people visiting the island stay only for one night (myself included), arriving mid-day, and leaving early the following morning.
 Eighteen hours is simply not enough time to have a meaningful interaction with a whole family.
-From my Ecuador experiences, I know it takes days before people even begin open up to you.
-A one night stay is almost voyeuristic – come get a quick peak at how poor people live, pretend to get to know them over three meals, and then take off back to the mainland.
-Of course, these are not the intentions of the travelers, but it can be the result of the agency-driven structure.
+From my Ecuador experiences, I know it takes days before people even begin to open up to you.
+A one-night stay is almost voyeuristic –

 So, the system isn't perfect.
 But despite my complaints, I still feel a visit to the communities of Taquile and Amantani is worthwhile, educational, and enjoyable.
 If you do visit the islands, a few simple choices can significantly increase your positive impact – avoid the agencies and stay more than 1 night.
 High volume community tourism is a very difficult and delicate balancing act.
 I can say with confidence that the communities of Lake Titicaca are benefiting from tourism to their homes, and considering its mass popularity, that alone is a noteworthy accomplishment.